eschares/unsub_extender/README.md

 These should already be the default column names assigned by unsub in the file export.

 ### subscribed column
-The **subscribed** column is especially important as it determines the color-coding of data points in multiple graphs.
+The **subscribed** column is especially important as it determines the color-coding of data points in several of the graphs.
 The column accepts the following values:

 (TRUE and FALSE are conventions carried over from unsub, MAYBE is supported as a third option for future consideration, and leaving the cell blank will color that journal data point grey):
 * TRUE